-Parents/Guardians wishing to meet with a teacher for the purpose of discussing a particular problem shall do so only at a time when it does not interrupt the normal school program.
-Parents/Guardians wishing to make such arrangements may do so by securing an appointment by direct contact with the teacher or through the main office.
+Parents/Guardians wishing to meet with a teacher for the purpose of discussing a particular problem shall do so only at a time when it does not interrupt the normal school program and by appointment only.
+Parents/Guardians wishing to make such arrangements may do so by securing an appointment by direct contact with the teacher or through the main office at least 24 hours in advance.